 Graduate Certificate in Global Health

-The Vanderbilt Institute for Global Health offers a Graduate Certificate in Global Health for which all graduate and professional students are eligible.
-The certificate requires the Fundamentals of Global health, Foundations of Global Health or Foundational Skills in Global Health course, a variety of elective courses, and a practicum.
+Through the Vanderbilt Institute for Global Health, VUSN students can earn the Graduate Certificate in Global Health.
+The certificate requires 12 additional hours of course credit, including one of the three core courses: Fundamentals of Global Health (NURS 8072), Foundations of Global Health or Foundational Skills in Global Health, a variety of elective courses (including independent study opportunities), and/or a practicum.
 Learn more about the Graduate Certificate in Global Health.

 New presidents for 2017: Susannah Spero and Phil Habegger.
 Please email them with any questions about meetings or if you would like to attend or present at email@example.com or firstname.lastname@example.org .